lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 to [Hybrid Public Key Encryption](#RFC9180) to the respective recipient.
-Each sender uses the SendExportBase to get the fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key and provide it to the recipient using the id-it-HpkeCiphertext as defined below.
+Each sender uses the SendExportBase to get the fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key and provide it to the recipient using the id-it-KemCiphertext as defined below.
 The respective recipient uses ReveipExportBase to recover the ephemeral symmetric key (the KEM shared secret) from the encapsulated representation received from the sender.
 Both functions are used as specified in [RFC 9180 Section 6.2](#RFC9180).